Muhammad Mansuruddin: Haramoni

-Haramoni was the name of a regular section of monthly literary magazine Probashi that was dedicated for publishing folk songs collected from rural areas.
+Haramoni was the name of a regular section of monthly literary magazine Probashi that was dedicated to publishing folk songs collected from rural areas.
 Mansoor uddin picked up this name for publishing his collection of folklore.
 The first volume of Haramoni (Lost Jewels in English translation), essentially an anthology of Baul songs, was published in 1931.
-Mansoor uddin himself published this volume which was printed by Karim Box Brothers.
+Mansuruddin himself published this volume, which was printed by Karim Box Brothers.
 Nobel Laureate poet Rabindranath Tagore wrote the preface of the book when its first volume was published.
 In 1942, the second volume was published by the Calcutta University.
-In 1948, Mansoor uddin took initiative to publish the third volume of Haramoni.
+In 1948, Mansuruddin took initiative to publish the third volume of Haramoni.
 The University of Dhaka published the fourth volume in 1959.
-The manuscript contained 400 songs and as many as 300 of them got lost.
+The manuscript contained 400 songs, and as many as 300 of them got lost.
 The fourth volume contained many songs of Pagla Kanai.
-The fifth volume was edited by Professor Muhammad Abdul Hye and published by the Department of Bengali, Dhaka University, in 1961.
-It contained many songs of Lalon Fakir and Pagla Kanai.
+The fifth volume was edited by Muhammad Abdul Hye and published by the Department of Bengali, Dhaka University, in 1961.
+It contained many songs by Lalon Fakir and Pagla Kanai.
 Again it is Mansoor uddin who at his own initiative published the sixth volume of Haramoni in 1967.
-However, by then Bangla Academy had published the seventh volume in 1964.
+However, by then, the Bangla Academy had published the seventh volume in 1964.
 The sixth volume contained nearly two hundred songs of Lalon Fakir.
-The seventh contained about seven hundred songs many of which were collected from Sylhet area.
-Also there was some of Panjeri Shah or Panju Shah.
-Mansuruddin added an 84 pages long introduction to this volume that focused on the life of Hason Raja, Panju Shah, Shitalansha Shah, Arkum Shah, Monomhon, Radharaman, Dwija Das, Sheikh Bhanu, Qurban, Abdul Jabber, Madan Ganbi, Shah Mohammad Yasin, Ram Gopal, Kala Chand Pagla, Ananta Goshai and Abdul Wahed, among others.
+The seventh contained about seven hundred songs, many of which were collected from Sylhet area.
+Also, there was some of Panjeri Shah or Panju Shah.
+Mansuruddin added an 84 pages long introduction to this volume that focused on the lives of Hason Raja, Panju Shah, Shitalansha Shah, Arkum Shah, Monomhon, Radharaman, Dwija Das, Sheikh Bhanu, Qurban, Abdul Jabber, Madan Ganbi, Shah Mohammad Yasin, Ram Gopal, Kala Chand Pagla, Ananta Goshai and Abdul Wahed, among others.
 The eighth volume contained more than eight hundred songs collected from Kushtia, Faridpur, Pabna and Dhaka.
 It was published in 1976.
 It is the Bangla Academy that published the ninth volume in 1988.
 However, the tenth volume was already published in 1984.
 The 13th volume was published in 1984 by the Bangladesh Folklore Parishad.
 As many as eight more volumes remain to be published by the Bangla Academy, Dhaka.
 Apart from Baul songs, Haramoni contains a huge number of rural songs of different categories like Meyeli gaan, Baro maishya and Deha Tatwa.